RCIP

 Encourage your candidate to get their documents ready to submit with their recommendation application.

 NOTE: If a candidate is not currently working with you, the employer will have to demonstrate that they have made efforts to recruit a Canadian citizen or a permanent resident prior to providing the offer of employment to the candidate.
+Must be advertised on Local Job Shop for a minimum of 2 months as well as either Indeed or Canada Job Bank.
+Proof will be requested for advertising and recruitment results.

 Step 4